American robin: Diet

 The diet generally consists of around 40 percent small invertebrates (mainly insects), such as earthworms, beetle grubs, caterpillars, and grasshoppers, and 60 percent wild and cultivated fruits and berries.
 Their ability to switch to berries allows them to winter much farther north than most other North American thrushes.
 They will flock to fermented Pyracantha berries, and after eating sufficient quantities will exhibit intoxicated behavior, such as falling over while walking.
 Robins forage primarily on the ground for soft-bodied invertebrates, and find worms by sight (and sometimes by hearing), pouncing on them and then pulling them up.
 Nestlings are fed mainly on earthworms and other soft-bodied animal prey.
 In some areas, robins, particularly of the northwestern subspecies (T. m. caurinus), will feed on beaches, taking insects and small mollusks.
 American robins are common pests of fruit orchards in North America.
 Due to their insectivorous and frugivorous diet they have evolved to lose sucrase.
 Sucrose is unpalatable to them and can be used by humans as a deterrent.

 The species uses auditory, visual, olfactory and possibly vibrotactile cues to find prey, but vision is the predominant mode of prey detection.
 It is frequently seen running across lawns picking up earthworms, and its running and stopping behavior is a distinguishing characteristic.
 In addition to hunting visually, it also has the ability to hunt by hearing.
 Experiments have shown that it can find earthworms underground by simply using its listening skills.
 It typically will take several short hops and then cock its head left, right or forward to detect movement of its prey.
 In urban areas, robins will gather in numbers soon after lawns are mowed or where sprinklers are in use.

 Threats

 Juveniles and eggs are preyed upon by squirrels, snakes, and some birds.
-Adults are primarily taken by Accipiter hawks, cats, and larger snakes such as rat snakes and gopher snakes.
+Adults are primarily taken by Accipiter hawks, cats, and larger snakes such as black rat snakes and gopher snakes.
 Canids such as foxes and dogs take fledglings from the ground.
-Raccoons often prey upon nests, while small agile carnivores such as American martens, ring-tailed cats and long-tailed weasels hunt adults.
+Raccoons often prey upon nests, while small agile carnivores such as American martens, ringtails and long-tailed weasels hunt adults.
 The greatest predatory impact is probably from raptorial birds.
 28 raptorial bird species hunt American robins.
 Adult robins are most vulnerable while breeding activities, whereas feeding flocks are vigilant for predators.

 The American robin rejects cowbird eggs, so brood parasitism by the brown-headed cowbird is rare, and the parasite's chick does not often survive to fledging.
 In a study of 105 juvenile robins, 77.1% were infected with endoparasites, Syngamus sp. being the most commonly encountered, in 57.1% of the birds.